 Rigid Inclusions / CMC / Grout Columns

-Inclusion placement, combined with a load transfer platform, ultimately leads to a composite or reinforced soil volume, which tends to be stronger and less deformable than the initial soil volume, allowing the structure to lay on a shallow foundation.
-The general concept of the technique is the combination of an array of vertical rigid columns and a granular mattress (load transfer layer) so that loading from an embankment or slab is transferred to a deep bearing stratum.
+The general concept of the technique is the combination of an array of vertical rigid columns and a granular mattress (load transfer layer) to transfer the load from an embankment or slab to a deep hard strata.